-ruition - Manicuring
+TUITION - Manicuring

-\$6,000.00
+Tuition \$6,000.00

-25.00
+Application Fee (nonrefundable) 25.00

-Registration Fee
+Registration Fee 75.00

-Technical Kit
+Technical Kit 860.38

-Textbook (nonrefundable)
+Textbook (nonrefundable) 546.93

-Digital Kit (nonrefundable)
+Digital Kit (nonrefundable) 410.00

-Sales Tax (10%) (nonrefundable)
+Sales Tax (10%) (nonrefundable) 180.73

-\$8,098.04
+TOTAL COSTS \$8,098.04

-Rev Clash Haur Pata (Transfer and Pa Entry Students Only)

-Per Clock Hour Rate (Transfer and Re-Entry Students Only)
+Program Per Clock Hour Rate (Transfer and Re-Entry Students Only) Manicuring 600 \$10.00

-Flogram rer clock riour kate (riansier and ke-Entry Students Only)

-Manicuring 600 \$10.00

-1 1/

-\Any used and/or opened items in the Paul Mitchell Technical Kit purchased from the school are considered unreturnable equipment.
+Any used and/or opened items in the Paul Mitchell Technical Kit purchased from the school are considered unreturnable equipment.
 Returnable equipment must be returned within 20 days of withdrawal in their original state, no exceptions.
 All returned equipment will be assessed a 25% restocking fee.
 Unopened items from the kit can only be returned to the school if they were purchased directly from the school.

 Please contact the school's Financial Services Leader for payment options.
 The school accepts cash, credit card, and personal check payments.
-Financial aid recipients understand that monies received on their behalf are applied first to tuition costs. \ A \$50.00 fee will be charged for all failed payments.
+Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.
+A \$50.00 fee will be charged for all failed payments.